enzoampil/fastquant/README.md

 To do this type of analysis without coding, you can also try out [Hawksight](https://hawksight.co/), which was just recently launched! :smile:

+If you want to interact with us directly, you can also reach us on the [Hawksight discord](https://discord.gg/BHMCw2C6VP).
+Feel free to ask about fastquant in the #feedback-suggestions and #bug-report channels.

 ## Features
 1. Easily access historical stock data
 2. Backtest and optimize trading strategies with only 3 lines of code